 N. B.-The preachers who have the oversight of circuits are required to execute all the rules fully and strenuously against all frauds, and particularly against dishonest insolvencies; suffering none to remain in our Church, on any account, who are found guilty of any fraud.
+We recommend all our preachers to preach on Christian Education and School Interests at least once a year in every public congregation.

 ¶ 132.
 Ques.
-3. What can be done to supply the circuits during the sittings of the Conferences ?
+3. What can be done to supply the circuits during the sittings of the Conferences?